KIDS / BEGINNER

 Development of student’s stroke techniques is a focus here, along with coordinated breathing in deep water.
 This stage sees the introduction of throw rescues and more personal survival skills.
 One of the goals is to achieve 100 metres of a variety of strokes.

-Silver - Intermediate Personal & Stroke Refinement Skills
+Silver (Stage 5)- Intermediate Personal & Stroke Refinement Skills

 Fundamentals of diving will be introduced.
 Development of personal survival knowledge will continue with a situational context of swimming quickly away from a sinking boat.
 Students will be required to demonstrate efficient stroke techniques by swimming a variety of strokes over 200 metres within a given time frame.

-Gold - Advanced Personal Survival & Swimming Skill Proficiency
+Gold (Stage 6)- Advanced Personal Survival & Swimming Skill Proficiency

 Students will be required to perform a variety of strokes with efficiency over 400 metres within a given time frame for each stroke.
 Personal survival skills like making use of clothing to make a personal floatation device and swimming with them, putting on a life jacket in water and demonstrating the Heat Escape Lessening Posture technique will be taught.